thearn/examgen/README.md

 two strings as a problem generator, in addition to a text alias.
 This way, the code can be easily extended to new subject areas.

+# Goals

 Over time, I plan on extending built-in support for problem types from elementary algebra and trigonometry through calculus, differential equations, and linear algebra (and likely beyond).
 I'm also planning on extending support for generating exams from static sets of problems (rather than purely generated ones).
 This could be very helpful for graduate level material or qualifier exam prep.

+A no-installation GUI application (build using pyinstaller) would also be helpful for educators who don't have much experience in Python or CLI.